 Today, Zamperini travels the world as an inspirational speaker.
 That’s not bad for a man who in 88 years has already been the subject of a 60 Minutes documentary, represented his country in the Olympics, survived wartime military service and prison camp, and lived to tell about more than one brush with death.
 Lucky Louie he is.

 Update: Louis Zamperini passed away on July 2, 2014.
-A movie about his wartime experience, based on the best-selling book Unbroken is due to be released in December 2014.
+A movie about his wartime experience, based on the best-selling book Unbroken, by Laura Hillenbrand, was released in December 2014.

 Photo credits (from top): National Archives; courtesy of Louis Zamperini; courtesy of Louis Zamperini; courtesy of Louis Zamperini and Yuichi Hatto; courtesy of Louis Zamperini.